Galápagos Province

 Galápagos (/es/) is a province of Ecuador in the country's Insular region, located approximately 1000 km off the western coast of the mainland.
 The capital is Puerto Baquerizo Moreno.

-The province administers the Galápagos Islands, a group of tiny volcanic islands that sit on the equator, famous for their unique biodiversity popularized by naturalist Charles Darwin and his theory of evolution.
+The province administers the Galápagos Islands, a group of volcanic islands that sit on the equator, famous for their unique biodiversity popularized by naturalist Charles Darwin and his theory of evolution.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: